 Coaching works in professional services because it can help professionals navigate the complexities of the world they are in.
 It gives them the space to consider their performance and how to make it better.
 Coaching considers the professionals as people, as well as professionals and can unlock powerful insight.

 Coaching sessions focus on a goal or set of goals which are defined by the coachee.
 Client Talk works with individuals at the outset to understand what they want to achieve from coaching and what the focus of each session should be.
 This is flexible, and where a professional wants to venture into other areas our coaches will agree this with the professional being coached.

 Each coaching conversation is different.
 All of our coaches adopt a person-centric style of coaching.
 This is a non-judgmental style of coaching which adopts Carl Rogers approach that each individual has the capacity to fulfill his or her own potential.
 Central to this approach is that the coach strives to understand the client’s point of view, the coach provides unconditional positive regard, shows empathetic understanding and is congruent with the coachee.
 At the heart of this approach is trust between the coach and the coachee.

 Within this style, there are a wide range of tools available to a coach.
 These tools can be as simple as the GROW model or more involved.
 Our coaches are trained in different techniques such as Motivational Interviewing, Cognitive Behavioural Coaching and ACT.
 Our approach to coaching is to use the tools that are best suited to the coachee and the coachees focus.
 We recognise that everyone is different and that every issue affects individuals differently.

-To find out how our coaches can help you and your business contact us
+If you'd like to find out how Client Talk's coaches can help you and your business get in touch.